ChainSafe/hardhat-plugin-multichain-deploy/docs/plugin/NetworkArguments.md

 ## Usages

 ### NetworkArguments
   - **Description**: An object where each key is a network name registered on Sygma, mapped to their respective `NetworkArgument`.
 This structure facilitates network-specific deployment configurations, allowing for deployment across networks recognized by the Sygma protocol.
+For a comprehensive list of supported networks, refer to the [Sygma Documentation](https://docs.buildwithsygma.com/environments)
   - **Purpose**: Enables the deployment of contracts to specified networks, leveraging the configurations tailored for each network as recognized by Sygma.

 ### NetworkArgument